avaloki108/BabaYaga/DESIGN.md

 ## 3. System Architecture

-BabaYaga will be built upon a modular architecture consisting of the following key components:
+Web3AuditMCP will be built upon a modular architecture consisting of the following key components:

 *   **Orchestration Layer:** The core of the system, responsible for managing the audit lifecycle, coordinating the execution of analysis modules, and aggregating the results.
 *   **Analysis Modules:** A collection of individual modules that perform specific security analysis tasks.
 Each module will wrap an existing tool (e.g., Slither, Mythril) or implement a custom analysis technique.